DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 *	Adding in punctuation based on breaks in the audio and tone of voice
 *	Misspelling names and locations
-*	Inserting the wrong Word
+*	Inserting the wrong word
 *	Many more

 When cleaning a generated transcript: